AlgoMaster Logo

 Intuition

-Here's a neat observation: a 90-degree clockwise rotation is the same as transposing the matrix and then reversing each row.
-Let's see why.
+A 90-degree clockwise rotation equals transposing the matrix and then reversing each row.
+The two operations compose into the rotation formula.

-Transposing swaps rows and columns: element (i, j) moves to (j, i).
-After that, reversing each row sends element (j, i) to (j, n - 1 - i).
-Put them together, and (i, j) -> (j, n - 1 - i), which is exactly the 90-degree clockwise rotation formula we derived earlier.
+Transposing swaps rows and columns, sending element (i, j) to (j, i).
+Reversing each row then sends (j, i) to (j, n - 1 - i).
+Composing the two gives (i, j) -> (j, n - 1 - i), the rotation formula from the start of the chapter.
+Both transposing and reversing each row are in-place operations built from swaps, so no second matrix is required.

 Algorithm